GoblinArchives/LiminalHorror/Rules Reference/deluxe edition rules.md

 ### **FALLOUT**
+Stress that exceeds HP is deducted from CTRL.
+Target must make a CTRL Save or suffer Fallout, which fills Inventory Slots.

 Fallout is a representation of the horrors having a tangible effect on the Investigators as a result of taking *Critical Stress* due to their encounters with the weird and horrific.
 It serves as a mirror, showing the Investigators that they may soon become like the horrors they face if they’re not careful.